speculatrix/tvh_epg/README.md

 ### TBD

 * create a proper now/next view timeline
-* start to use /var/lib/tvh_epg for settings and caches etc
-* implement user definable settings
 * save a cache of channel information
 * make display more attractive
 * add feature to hover mouse for more information